franzbull/capture_usb_video/README.md

 }
 ```

-# How to get camera jpg with opencv on tegra
+# How to get camera with opencv on tegra

 https://github.com/mdegans/nano_build_opencv